Lionel Trilling: Politics

 Trilling's politics have been strongly debated and, like much else in his thought, may be described as "complex."
-An often-quoted summary of Trilling's politics is that he wished to:
+An oft-quoted summary of Trilling's politics is that he wished to:

-Of ideologies, Trilling wrote, "Ideology is not the product of thought; it is the habit or the ritual of showing respect for certain formulas to which, for various reasons having to do with emotional safety, we have very strong ties and of whose meaning and consequences in actuality we have no clear understanding."
+Trilling wrote, "Ideology is not the product of thought; it is the habit or the ritual of showing respect for certain formulas to which, for various reasons having to do with emotional safety, we have very strong ties and of whose meaning and consequences in actuality we have no clear understanding."

-Politically, Trilling was a noted member of the anti-Stalinist left, a position that he maintained to the end of his life.
+Politically, Trilling was a noted member of the anti-Stalinist left, a position he maintained to the end of his life.

 Liberal

 In his earlier years, Trilling wrote for and in the liberal tradition, explicitly rejecting conservatism; from the preface to his 1950 essay The Liberal Imagination (emphasis added to the much-quoted last line):

 Neoconservative

 Some, both conservative and liberal, argue that Trilling's views became steadily more conservative over time.
-Trilling has been embraced as sympathetic to neoconservativism by neoconservatives (such as Norman Podhoretz, the former editor of Commentary).
-However, this embrace was unrequited; Trilling criticized the New Left (as he had the Old Left) but did not embrace neoconservativism.
+Trilling has been embraced as sympathetic to neoconservatism by neoconservatives (such as Norman Podhoretz, the former editor of Commentary).
+But this embrace was unrequited; Trilling criticized the New Left (as he had the Old Left) but did not embrace neoconservativism.

-His wife, Diana Trilling, claimed that neoconservatives were mistaken in thinking that Trilling shared their views.
-“I am of the firmest belief that he would never have become a neoconservative,” she announced in her memoir of their marriage, “The Beginning of the Journey,” adding that “nothing in his thought supports the sectarianism of the neoconservative."
+Diana Trilling claimed that neoconservatives were mistaken in thinking that Trilling shared their views.
+"I am of the firmest belief that he would never have become a neoconservative", she wrote in her memoir of their marriage, "The Beginning of the Journey", adding, "nothing in his thought supports the sectarianism of the neoconservative."

-The extent to which Trilling may be identified with neoconservativism continues to be contentious, forming a point of debate.
+The extent to which Trilling may be identified with neoconservativism continues to be debated.